Prostitution in Sri Lanka

 Prostitution is not illegal in Sri Lanka, however, related activities such as soliciting, procuring, and brothels are outlawed.
 It is also illegal to traffic persons for prostitution, especially minors.
 Prostitution is not as widespread in Sri Lanka as in some neighbouring countries.
-It is estimated that there are 40,000 prostitutes (known as "Ganikawa") in the country, and nearly half of them operate in Colombo.
+It is estimated that there are 40,000 prostitutes (known as "ගණිකාව" (Ganikawa)) in the country, and nearly half of them operate in Colombo.

 Child Sex tourism and human trafficking are problems in Sri Lanka.